anshuln2/oml_1/README.md

 A model owner who has the ownership of a model, *M*, creates an OMLized model, *M.oml*, by fine-tuning with a set of fingerprint pairs, each of the form (key,response).
 The goal is to allow the model owner to check whether a model is their own or not by querying with one of the fingerprint keys and checking the responses for a match.
 This repo contains the tools necessary to generate fingerprints (`http://generate_finetuning_data.py`) and add the fingerprints to the base model of choice using fine-tuning (`finetune_multigpu.py`).

-### Tech stack
-This repo uses the HuggingFace `Trainer` class to finetune models.
-DeepSpeed is used for parallelization to enable larger scale training.

 ## Installing dependencies
 Clone the repo and then run
 ```bash